DDoS/Golite/doc/milestone2.md

 Declaration and short-declaration statements are type-checked using the method described in the 'Declarations' section.

 For loop statements result in the creation of a new `CodeBlockContext` for the loop condition.
-In the case of a for condition with a single expression, the expression is type-checked to ensure that its type resolves to 'bool.'
-In the case of a for loop clause, the condition is type-checked to ensure that its type resolves to bool.
+If a for condition is given, the expression is type-checked to ensure that its type resolves to 'bool.'
 A new `CodeBlockContext` is opened for the body of the loop, and all of its statements are type-checked.
 The post-condition (if given) is type-checked after the statements in the loop body have been type-checked.
-In the case of an empty for condition, only the statements in the loop body are type-checked.

 If statements first type-check the if-block by doing the following:
 A new `CodeBlockContext` is craeted for the 'init'  statement (if given) and the expression used as the if-condition.
 The statement and expression are both type-checked and a check is done to ensure that the expression type resolves to bool.
 Then a new `CodeBlockContext` is created for the if-body and all of the statements in the body are type-checked.
-Once all of these statements are type-checked, all of the remaining else statements are type-checked similarly.